aslakjohansen/brick-block/doc/demo.md

 * *Case 4 - find rotary heat exchangers in sequence* This provides evidence that the grouping works
 * *Case 5 - find rotary heat exchangers in parallel* This provides evidence that the grouping works. **Note:** This query is quite slow and produces 16 matches (one for every 8 combinations and the mirrored representations of these)

+## Lessons Learned

+[RDFLib](https://github.com/RDFLib/rdflib) can be very slow and at times messy: The number of relations in this demo grew faster than necessary.
+I might have missed some cleanup functionality though.